Chaos Calls 05: Island Girl

 “Can you give me directions to the blacksmith?”

-“Wait while I get my wife to watch the shop, then I’ll take you there.”
-I nod yes, and he disappears into the back of the shop.
-A moment later he’s back with a woman, and he heads for the door, so we follow him out.
+“Wait while I get my wife to watch the shop then I’ll take you there.”
+I nod yes and he disappears into the back of the shop.
+A moment later he’s back with a woman and he heads for the door, so we follow him out.
 Ten minutes later we walk into a crowded smithy.
 Cal calls out, “Big Bob, I’ve got a man here who wants to talk to you.”

-The oldest of the smiths, and the biggest of the four large men, puts down what he’s working on, and comes over to us.
+The oldest of the smiths, and the biggest of the four large men, puts down what he’s working on and he comes over to us.
 Bob carefully looks my group over while Cal does the introductions.
 I ask, “Bob, why won’t you let Cal teach your two youngest boys to make weapons?”

-Bob looks at me for a moment before he says, “I’ve no problem with the training, but if they work for Cal, then he gets the bulk of the money for all the work they do.
+Bob looks at me for a moment before he says, “I’ve no problem with the training, but if they work for Cal then he gets the bulk of the money for all of the work they do.
 Right now we can’t afford to split the smith work the way we used to.”